Same-sex marriage in Bermuda: Marriage statistics

 Between May 2017 and June 2018, twenty same-sex couples were married in Bermuda.
 Of these, fourteen couples married on the island and six on board Bermudian-registered ships.
 By May 2019, there had been two more same-sex marriages since the Court of Appeal's judgment in November 2018.

 By May 2019, three couples had entered into domestic partnerships.

 Religious performance

 While the Church of England has allowed its clergy to bless same-sex marriages since 17 December 2023, it is unclear if a similar policy exists in the Anglican Church of Bermuda, an extra-provincial church in the Anglican Communion.
 In February 2023, a senior Anglican figure said that "[t]he Church [in Bermuda was] struggling with this" issue.
+Bishop Nick Dill stated in response to the Church of England's decision that "[we] are just going to have to wait and see what the fallout is from all this."
+The Catholic Church, the second largest Christian denomination in Bermuda, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+Donald Chambers, the General Secretary of the Antilles Episcopal Conference, said in response that: "The spontaneous blessings are simply gestures that provide an effective means of increasing trust in God on the part of the person who asks.
+Hence the title, Fiducia supplicans literally means asking for trust."

 Public opinion

 An opinion poll conducted in July 2010 showed that 27% of respondents supported same-sex marriage, while 51% were opposed.
 An October 2015 poll conducted by Global Research and commissioned by The Royal Gazette found that 48% of Bermudians supported same-sex marriage and 44% opposed it.

 An August 2020 survey conducted by Global Research showed that 53% of Bermudians supported same-sex marriage.
 Support was highest among 18–34-year-olds at 64%.
 95% of respondents felt that the legalisation of same-sex marriage had not negatively affected them, and 75% opposed the government spending more money on the issue in court.